oauth-io/oauth-js/README.md

 Usage
 =====

-To connect your user using facebook, 2 methods :
+To connect your user using facebook, 2 methods:

 Mode popup
 ----------

-``̀`js
+``̀`javascript
 //Using popup (option 1)
 OAuth.popup('facebook', function(err, result) {
   //handle error with err